springboardmentor2088/Study-Group-Finder-Collaboration-Platform-Group-2/README.md

 ---

 If you want, I can **also create a “Team & Members” section with all member names, email, roles, and responsibilities** at the top of this README with badges to make it **even more professional**.

-Do you want me to add that as well?
 ```